ilausuch/CacheServer/README.md

 ### Study 2

 In this test response time is checked.
 One server and one client in the same machine to reduce the impact of connection latency

 The client send 10.000 operations in each test.
-Each test is repeated 9 times to get and Adverage time.
+Each test is repeated 9 times to get and Average time.
 The tests are:

 * Test 1: In one connection to server, send 10.000 put operations
 * test 2: Send 10.000 put operations opening and closing the connections